amirsadriofficial/amirsadriofficial/README.md

 # Hi there👋, I'm Amir Sadri

-As a front-end developer with more than two years of experience in developing various web and mobile applications, as well as a young user interface designer, I am madly in love with my work and always looking to improve my technical skills and gain new experiences.
+As a front-end developer with more than two years of experience in developing various web and mobile applications, as well as a junior UI/UX designer, I am madly in love with my work and always looking to improve my technical skills and gain new experiences.

 <hr />